National Leadership Program, Summer 2019

 In her free time, Carr can almost always be found with people.
 She enjoys spending time with friends in a variety of ways: hiking, trying new food, exploring new places, going to museums, or watching movies together at home.
 If she’s not socializing, she can most likely be found with a book in one hand and a cup of coffee in the other.

-Carr wrote two pieces during the 2019 Summer Fellowship.
+Carr wrote two pieces during the 2019 Summer Apprenticeship.
 Read them on our website:

 - Creating a Cultural Relevance: Normalizing Stories of Marginalized Characters as Universal Dilemmas (August 22, 2019)